 - A current working LaTeX system, dated December 2000 or later

 LaTeX is not an AMS product.
 See the LaTeX Project home page for information if you do not already have LaTeX.

-These archives will unpack into an existing TEXMF structure, in most cases providing a ready-to-use installation.
+The amscls archive will unpack into an existing TEXMF structure, in most cases providing a ready-to-use installation.
 However, the recommended method for upgrading is to upgrade the entire TeX Live installation.

 What is AMS-LaTeX?

 The name "AMS-LaTeX" is used to mean "LaTeX with AMS extensions".
-The AMS-LaTeX extensions are part of the standard LaTeX distribution, and are also mirrored on CTAN.
+The AMS-LaTeX extensions are included in the standard LaTeX distribution, and are also present on CTAN.

-Except for the Short Math Guide, the files listed below are included in the AMS-LaTeX distribution, and should be on your system, unless documentation files were excluded from the installation.
+Except for the Short Math Guide, the files listed below are included in the amsmath or amscls distribution, and should be on your system, unless documentation files were excluded from the installation.

 This material is best understood when the source and output are examined side by side.

-amsbooka.sty -- Package for use with document classes based on amsbook.cls that contain chapters written by individual authors; this package will properly format tables of contents as well as the chapter headings.
+- amsbooka.sty -- Package for use with document classes based on amsbook.cls for books that contain chapters written by individual authors.
+This package will properly format tables of contents as well as the chapter headings.
 Instructions are in the AMS Author FAQ.